-- (a) 1-Apr-07 \$21,444 - (b) 1-Oct-07 \$22,087 - (c) 1-Oct-08 \$22,750 - (d) 1-Oct-09 \$23,433 - (8) (a) A practitioner who, at the time of the commencement of this Agreement was entitled to apply to the Employer for funding of any form of accrued professional development leave prescribed under this Agreement, shall retain the entitlement to apply for funding notwithstanding that under this Agreement the Professional Development and Expense Allowance for service after 1 April 2007 is paid.
+- (b) The allowance is increased in line with the general percentage salary adjustments. - (7) (a) A practitioner who, at the time of the commencement of this Agreement was entitled to apply to the employer for funding of any form of accrued professional development leave prescribed under this Agreement, shall retain the entitlement to apply for funding notwithstanding that under this Agreement the Professional Development and Expense Allowance for service after 1 April 2007 is paid.
 This provision also applies with respect to prior service contributing to entitlements yet to be accrued, on a pro rata basis. - (b) A practitioner is not entitled to payment from more than one source for the same entitlement.
-The proscription does not apply to funding from other than hospital funds. - (9) Arrangement B Funding for Conference and Overseas Study Leave - (a) Practitioners shall be eligible to apply for funding from the Special Purposes Account for payment in respect of each period of conference or overseas study leave, reasonable travel, registration and accommodation expenses in accordance with this clause for: - (i) the actual cost of air fares up to a maximum of Business Class rates; with a maximum of two air fares paid in respect of each completed five years' continuous service where overseas study leave is taken in broken periods with the Employer's permission; and - (ii) a travelling allowance as follows: - (A) the actual cost of reasonable accommodation and expenses upon production of receipts; or - (B) an alternative system of payment agreed between the Employer and the practitioner. - (iii) A part time practitioner shall be paid the amount specified in paragraph (i) and 80% of the amount specified in paragraph (ii). - (iv) Fares and expenses associated with leave under this clause shall be paid only in accordance with the policy governing the administration of the Special Purposes Account.
-The Employer shall in no way be liable for payment of fares and expenses for practitioners under Arrangement B. - (10) Arrangement B Professional Expenses Allowance
+The proscription does not apply to funding from other than hospital funds. - (8) Arrangement B Funding for Continuing Professional Development Leave - (a) Practitioners shall be eligible to apply for funding from the Special Purposes Account for payment, in respect of each period of Continuing Professional Development Leave accrued under Arrangement B, for reasonable travel, registration and accommodation expenses in accordance with this clause for: - (i) the actual cost of air fares up to a maximum of Business Class rates; with a maximum of two air fares paid in respect of each completed five years continuous service where overseas study leave is taken in broken periods with the employer's permission; and

+- (ii) a travelling allowance as follows: - (A) the actual cost of reasonable accommodation and expenses upon production of receipts; or - (B) an alternative system of payment agreed between the employer and the practitioner. - (iii) A sessional / part time practitioner shall be paid the amount specified in paragraph (i) and pro rata of the amount specified in paragraph (ii). - (iv) Fares and expenses associated with leave under this clause shall be paid only in accordance with the policy governing the administration of the special purposes account.
+The employer shall in no way be liable for payment of fares and expenses for practitioners currently or previously under Arrangement B. - (9) Arrangement B Professional Expenses Allowance

-A practitioner engaged under Arrangement B shall be paid, pro rata fortnightly, a Professional Expenses Allowance of 3% of the base salary for Level 21.
+A practitioner engaged under Arrangement B shall be paid, pro rata fortnightly, a Professional Expenses Allowance of 3% of the base salary for pay point 21.